Start right here to savour tried and true advice, homilies and help.

 Slow Cooking

-Queenie has had a fondness for Slow Cookers since 1971 when she won a Crockpot in a church raffle.
+I’ve had a fondness for Slow Cookers since 1971 when I won a Crockpot in a church raffle.
 Are you new to Slow Cooking?
 Read these basic tips first.
 Try an old-fashioned Pot Roast or slow cook a lamb casserole.
 Perhaps you’d prefer to bake a delicious chocolate cake in the slow cooker.
 More ideas in the Slow Cooking Section

-Life can be a little dull when you live in genteel poverty and Queenie livens up hers by following the incredible adventures of religious manifestations in the Holy World Tour.
+P.S.
+Life can be a little dull when you live in genteel poverty and I liven up mine by following the incredible adventures of religious manifestations in the Holy World Tour.
 You just won’t believe it!

-She gets out and about too, discussing politics with bus drivers, strange vegetables at the markets, and music with her younger neighbours.
+I get out and about too, discussing politics with bus drivers, streaming strange vegetables at the markets, and playing music with my younger neighbours.